Scene: Ilkeston in conflict.

 The Local Board now applied to borrow £2300 to cover the cost of expanding the Gas Works.
 But don’t forget, that it had already borrowed £38760 for previous schemes (see above).
 So how much of that had been paid off ? £1151 came back the answer.

-At a subsequent meeting with the Inspector of the Local Government Board, lots of figures pertaining to gas output and prices, income, revenue and loan debt were exchanged.
+So another inquiry had to be held at Ilkeston with the Inspector of the Local Government Board (S.H.Terry) at which lots of figures pertaining to gas output and prices, income, revenue and loan debt were exchanged — all carefully explained by Frederick Chilton Humphreys.
 The further loan was requested and a few days later the request was granted, the loan to be repaid over 30 years.

 Not only did Frederick Shaw have trouble in tendering for this work, but his problems continued after it had begun.
 A couple of months into the job and an iron roof that Frederick was placing over the new retort house and coal store was found not to fit.
 As it was being removed it crashed to the ground, upon Frederick’s son, Frederick junior, and another worker.
 The former received severe injuries to his head.